(PDT or Blue Light Therapy)

 What is photodynamic therapy (PDT)?

-Photodynamic therapy (PDT) is a medical treatment that uses a photosensitizing drug (a drug that becomes activated by light exposure) and a light source to activate the applied drug.
-The result is an activated oxygen molecule that can destroy nearby cells.
+Photodynamic therapy (PDT) is a medical treatment that utilizes a photosensitizing molecule (frequently a drug that becomes activated by light exposure) and a light source to activate the applied drug.
 Very thin superficial skin cancers called actinic keratoses and certain other types of cancer cells can be eliminated this way.
+Acne can also be treated as well.
 The procedure is easily performed in a physician's office or outpatient setting.

 PDT essentially has three steps.
 First, a light-sensitizing liquid, cream, or intravenous drug (photosensitizer) is applied or administered.
+Occasionally, a photosensitizing molecule that is already part of the body can be activated.
 Second, there is an incubation period of minutes to days.
 Finally, the target tissue is then exposed to a specific wavelength of light that then activates the photosensitizing medication.

 - application of photosensitizer drug